Free with General Admission

 Explore dramatic displays of epic original aircraft, innovative interactives and intriguing personal objects.
 Re-live exciting personal stories, from Duke Boswell, who jumped out of a C-47 transport aircraft on D-Day, to Huie Lamb, a fighter pilot who was forced to ditch his P-51 Mustang in the North Sea.

-From the Boeing B-17 Flying Fortress used during the Second World War to the remotely piloted Predator used in present day conflict, discover more about the United States' aviation history in the American Air Museum.
+From the B-17 Flying Fortress used during the Second World War to the remotely piloted MQ-1 Predator used in present-day conflict, discover more about the United States' aviation history in the American Air Museum.

 Spotlight: American Air Museum

 The world’s fastest and highest flying air-breathing manned aircraft, built in secret and flown by the US Air Force to the very edge of space.

 Capable of cruising over three times the speed of sound, our Blackbird is the only one on display outside the United States of America.

 Counting the Cost is a memorial sculpture in glass which lines the route to the entrance of the American Air Museum.